Bandwidth/python-sdk/docs/MediaApi.md

 Delete Media

 Deletes a media file from Bandwidth API server.
 Make sure you don't have any application scripts still using the media before you delete.

 If you accidentally delete a media file you can immediately upload a new file with the same name.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth